-bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania
+bneGREEN: Will the Belarus NPP become the elephant in the room for Lithuania?

 “Unless we cut off the electricity flow through the four connectors completely, i.e. by shutting down the lines, electric power from Ostravets NPP will continue reaching us.
 And, alas, that’s not enough.
 To shun Belarusian electricity 100%, the Latvians, the Finns and the Russians ought to cease imports of Belarusian electricity.
 Otherwise, it will continue mixing up with electricity of other producers.
 You just cannot sort out the electrons (of electricity), I mean where they are coming from and where they will be headed to at one point or another, if there’s a connection with Belarus,” Arvydas Sekmokas, Lithuania’s former energy minister, told bne IntelliNews.

-The Lithuanian Energy ministry told bne IntelliNews that Lithuania obtains nearly all the electricity imports it needs from the Nord Pool Spot Exchange.
-To be exact, 96%.
+The Lithuanian Energy ministry told bne IntelliNews that Lithuania obtains nearly all the electricity imports it needs from the Nord Pool Spot Exchange, to be exact, 96%.
 In the first half of 2021, 52% of Nord Pool power came from Latvia, 28% from Nordbalt (mainly Sweden), 16% from the Russian enclave of Kaliningrad and 3% from Poland, the ministry said.

-It maintains that no commercial electricity has reached Lithuania from Belarus this year, yet the transmission connection via the four interconnectors remains.
+The ministry maintains that no commercial electricity is reaching Lithuania from Belarus, despite the transmission connection via the four interconnectors.
+The bulk of the imports from Belarus came in before March 24, when Belarusian power exports were still in full swing, according to Dainius Kreivys, the Lithuanian energy minister.

+"When Ukrainians stopped buying Belarusian electricity, Russia’s Inter Rao lost the possibility to conduct swap deals,” the minister said.
+“Russian electricity would come to Ukraine and be sold there as Belarusian, and Belarusian electricity would come to us and be sold as Russian.”

 But Sekmokas shakes his head: “Unless the interconnections are shut down, Lithuania will keep receiving it.”